 Action should be taken in accordance with this policy if any absence of a pupil from the School gives rise to a concern about their welfare.
-The School's policy supports identification of abuse and provides preventative measures against the risk of the child going missing in the future.
+The School's policy supports identification of abuse and provides preventative measures against the risk of the child being absent and/or missing education in the future.
 This applies when issues are first emerging as well as where children are already known to the local authority children's social care and need a social worker.